Search

 • Aboriginal and Torres Strait Islander people.

-• Pregnant women because early intervention can prevent vertical transmission
+• Pregnant women – early intervention can prevent mother to baby transmission

-• The presence of co-infection may vary prognosis and treatment; therefore, it is important to test hepatitis C and HIV patients.
+• The presence of co-infection with HIV and/or hepatitis C may affect health outcomes and treatment decisions; therefore, it’s important to test hepatitis C and HIV patients.

-• Patients commencing chemotherapy or immunosuppressive therapy should be screened for hepatitis B virus (HBV) as undiagnosed HBV in these patients may lead a life-threatening flare of HBV on reconstitution of the immune system.
+• Patients commencing chemotherapy or immunosuppressive therapy should be screened for hepatitis B virus).
+Undiagnosed hepatitis B in these patients may lead to a life-threatening flare of hepatitis B on reconstitution of the immune system otherwise known as Immune Reconstitution Inflammatory Response (IRIS).

-• People showing clinical presentation of liver disease or elevated ALT or AFP of unknown aetiology
+• People with clinical presentation of liver disease or elevated ALT or AFP of unknown cause

 • Hepatitis B surface antigen (HBsAg)